Belchy06/ThanOS/kernel/README.md

 # Kernels

-This kernel folder is used to build a kernel image for hook and is based upon the kernel builder from [linuxkit](https://github.com/linuxkit/linuxkit).
+This kernel folder is used to build a kernel image for ThanOS and is based upon the kernel builder from [linuxkit](https://github.com/linuxkit/linuxkit).

 ## Compile the kernel